In this post, you’ll learn 15 actionable and timeless lead generation strategies that are simple enough for anyone to implement TODAY.

 We want what we can’t have, and it’s just the way we’re wired.

-But, you should think twice before just throwing up a countdown on all your pages.
+But, you should think twice before just throwing up a countdown for every offer you have.

 Your visitors are not stupid.
-They will spot false offers pretty quick, and those who don’t will just feel deceived if they find out your offer continues to run after they have purchased.
+They will spot false offers pretty quickly, and those who don’t will just feel deceived if they find out your offer continues to run after they have purchased.

 Here are a few situations where you can use it: